-Fraud means a person, with intent to deceive, knowingly:
+Fraud exists when a person, with intent to defraud, either:

-Makes or causes to be made a false statement or misrepresentation of a material fact for use in determining the right to, or amount of, benefits or payments from Social Security; or
+Makes or causes to be made a false statement or misrepresentation of a material fact for use in determining the rights under the Social Security Act, or

-Conceals or fails to disclose a material fact for use in determining the right to, or the amount of, benefits or payments from Social Security.
+Conceals or fails to disclose a material fact for use in determining rights under the Social Security Act.

 NOTE: A finding of fraud is not required to impose an administrative sanction.